Darvitz2/Archipelago/worlds/pokemon_bw/docs/setup_en.md

 - The built-in BizHawk client within the Archipelago software, which can be found [here](https://github.com/ArchipelagoMW/Archipelago/releases)
 - A .nds file for the english version of Pokémon Black and White
-  - The english versions for USA and Europe are the same
+  - The english versions for the USA and Europe are the same

 ## Optional Software